Sapna-Mathur/Sapna-Mathur/README.md

 - 👋 Hi, I’m Sapna
 - 💼 I’m currently working as a NOC Engineer
-- 🧐 I’m open to learn new experiences and learning new skills and information
+- 🧐 I’m open to learn new experiences and learning new skills in tech and digital.
 - 📫 How to reach me - sapnamathur279@gmail.com

 <!---